-My main focus and base is the Hope Flowers School and Center for Education and Community Development in Bethlehem, where I work as an adviser, webmaster and outreach editor.
-But I do plenty of other things too.
+My main focus and base was the Hope Flowers School and Centre in Bethlehem, where I worked as an adviser, webmaster and outreach editor.
+But I did plenty of other things too in other situations.

 This humanitarian work involves several main activities:

-Webmaster and English-language outreach editor, to help Palestinian people and organisations state their message well.
+- Webmaster and English-language outreach editor, helping Palestinian people and organisations state their message well.

-Counsel, emotional and spiritual support for peacemakers, humanitarians and social leaders, to keep them going under difficult circumstances.
+Counsel, emotional and spiritual support for peacemakers, humanitarians and social leaders.

-I feel I make a greater contribution to society in Palestine than in my own country, and people are grateful for my presence and input.
-One thing I've had to learn is that it's not really about what I do, it's about being there for people.
-One person simply said, "Palden, when you're here, we feel safer".
+I felt I was making a greater contribution to society in Palestine than in my own country, and people were grateful for my presence and input.
+One thing I had to learn is that it's not really about what I do, it's about being there for people.
+One person simply said, "Balden, when you're here, we feel safe".

-Bethlehem is like a second hometown to me.
-Except I cannot live there permanently, for visa reasons.
-Also, since my main contribution is offering clarity, insight and perspective, it's best to remain something of an outsider so that I can best contribute what I'm really good at.
+Bethlehem was like a second hometown to me.
+Except I could not live there permanently, for visa reasons.
+Also, since my main contribution was to offer clarity, insight and perspective, it was best to remain more of an outsider so that I could best contribute what I'm really good at.

-As a 'social healer', I work only with those who request my input.
-This is the only way true benefit can arise.
+As a 'social healer', I worked only with those who requested my input.
 I started out working both with Palestinians and Israelis, but over time I gravitated toward the Palestinians.
-Since Palestinians seek assistance (Israelis generally don't), they're who I work with.
+Since Palestinians seek assistance (Israelis generally don't), they were who I worked with.

 Peace-building is not a quick-fix activity.
 It's a lifetime's work.
 Peace doesn't work if it omits justice and fails to improve people's life-possibilities.
 Unfortunately, thus far, only one side has tended to benefit from the peace process of the last 20 years - Israel.
 Next, it's the Palestinians' turn.

-Events of recent years have forced Palestinians to live for today without making many plans - things can easily be scuppered by conflict, Western meddling and social dissonance.
-This survival mindset - fire-fighting - is understandable, but it's still necessary to think ahead to the longterm, help build a culture of peace and cooperation and prepare the way for a new time.
+Events over the decades have forced Palestinians to live for today without making many plans - things can easily be scuppered by conflict, outside meddling and social dissonance.
+This survival mindset - fire-fighting - is understandable, but it's still necessary to think ahead, building a culture of peace and cooperation and preparing the way for a new time.